Duke of Edinburgh's Award

 "A large number of pupils are enrolled on the Duke of Edinburgh’s Award, developing self-esteem through completion of the programme." - Ofsted 2023

-What’s the Duke of Edinburgh’s Award Scheme?
+What is the Duke of Edinburgh’s Award Scheme?

-For more information on the Award Scheme, please visit the Duke of Edinburgh's Award website by clicking on the following link: https://www.dofe.org/
+For more information on the DofE Award Scheme, please visit the Duke of Edinburgh's Award website by clicking on the following link: https://www.dofe.org/

 What is involved?